 This course presents an introduction to object-oriented programming using C++.
 Topics covered will include loops, decisions, structures, functions, objects and classes, arrays, operator overloading, inheritance, pointers, polymorphism, streams, and files.
 In addition, the course teaches the problem-solving skills required to design programming solutions in C++.

-Prerequisites: MATH 1110 or MATH 1125; introductory programming experience; placement into READ 1300 or completion of READ 0200 or ESOL 0052.
+Prerequisites: MATH 1110 or MATH 1125; either CSCI 1500 or faculty permission; placement into READ 1300 or completion of READ 0200 or ESOL 0052.

 CSCI 1901: Structure of Computer Programming 1